Home > Glossary

 A child safeguarding policy is a written document that sets out an organisation’s commitment to preventing and responding to child abuse.
 The policy should reflect the rights of children to protection from abuse and exploitation as outlined in the United Nations Convention of the Rights of the Child (UNCRC).

-More detailed information on how to develop a child safeguarding policy can be found in the KCS guidance: Developing a Child Safeguarding Policy and Procedures: A facilitator’s guide.
+More detailed information on how to develop a child safeguarding policy can be found in the KCS Developing Child Safeguarding Policy and Procedures guide.

 Child sexual exploitation